dgryski/go-perfbook/performance.md

 - extra search indexes: Most data structures are designed for a single type of query.
 If you need two different query types, having an additional "view" onto your data can be large improvement.
 For example, []struct, referenced by ID but sometimes string -> map[string]id (or \*struct)
-TODO: Sometimes this can be as simple as a "search finger"

 - extra information about elements: for example, a bloom filter.
 These need to be small and fast to not overwhelm the rest of the data structure.

+- if queries are expensive, add a cache.
+We're all familiar with memcache, but there are in-process caches.
+* over the wire, the network + cost of serialization will hurt
+* in-process caches, but now you need to worry about expiration
+* even a single item can help (logfile time parse example)

+TODO: "cache" might not even be key-value, just a pointer to where you were working.
+This can be as simple as a "search finger"

-Both of these are clear examples of "do less work" at the data structure level.
+These are all clear examples of "do less work" at the data structure level.
 They all cost space.

 Trade space for time:
   - smaller data structures: pack things, compress data structures in memory